adrice727/dangerous-regions/DESIGNDOC.md

 First, if we know exactly when the USGS data is updated, we can sync our Cron Job with the USGS updates so that the data in Firebase is always as update-to-date as possible.

-Second, we're currently updating the data for the current date every time the Cron Jobs runs.
-I'm not sure whether or not this needs to be done or not.
-It depends on whether or not USGS updates records after initially publishing them.
-If so, the current method is preferable.
-If not, we can just push new records to Firebase.
+Second, we're never updating the data for events that already exist in our database.
+But, should we be?
+If USGS updates records after initially publishing them, we should be updating our records as well.
+If not, we can just push new records to Firebase as we're currently doing.

 ## Regions